-Cultures will fail to grow, will become overly contaminated with competing microorganisms or will crash even in the best-run hatcheries.
+Cultures will fail to grow, will become overly contaminated with competing micro-organisms, or will crash even in the best-run hatcheries.
 Below are some pointers to check to determine the source of such failures.

-- 1. Air supply: Is there adequate air entering the cultures?
-Are the cells sedimenting to the bottom of the culture vessel? - 2.
-Temperature: Check min/max thermometer.
+- Air supply: Is there adequate air entering the cultures?
+Are the cells sedimenting to the bottom of the culture vessel? - Temperature: Check the min/max thermometer.
 Were there any increases or decreases in the temperature of the algal culture facility over the past 24 hours?
-Temperatures in the range 18 to 23°C are ideal for indoor. - 3.
-PH: Check CO2 supply; Is the CO2 cylinder empty?
-Check pH of the algal cultures using a pH probe.
+Temperatures in the range 18 to 23 °C are ideal for indoor. - PH: Check CO2 supply; Is the CO2 cylinder empty?
+Check the pH of the algal cultures using a pH probe.
 Is the pH too high (above 8.5)?
 Is the pH too low (below 7.5)?
-Adjust the CO2 supply accordingly. - 4.
-Nutrients: Check records for the last time the cultures received nutrients.
-This is particularly important for semi-continuous cultures. - 5.
-Contamination.
+Adjust the CO2 supply accordingly. - Nutrients: Check records for the last time the cultures received nutrients.
+This is particularly important for semi-continuous cultures. - Contamination.
 Are the walls of the culture container, particularly at the water/air interface, visibly foaming or fouled with what appears to be detritus?

-Advantages of algae in aqua-hatcheries/aquaculture
+Advantages of algae in aqua-hatcheries /aquaculture

-In spite of all efforts to replace live algae by nutritionally poor-inert foods; aqua culturists are still dependent on the production and use of micro-algae as live food for commercially important fish, mollusks and crustaceans.
+Despite all efforts to replace live algae with nutritionally poor-inert foods; aqua culturists are still dependent on the production and use of micro-algae as live food for commercially important fish, molluscs, and crustaceans.
 The main advantages of using microalgae in the diets are as follows: